Wondering what side dishes to serve with steak to have a true restaurant experience at home?

 Another steakhouse staple, onion rings are the tangier alternative to French fries.

-The best onion rings come from sweet Vidalia onions that are soaked in buttermilk, then dipped in a cornmeal mixture for extra crispy edges.
+The best onion rings come from sweet Vidalia onions that are soaked in buttermilk, and then dipped in a cornmeal mixture for extra crispy edges.

 Don’t forget your favorite dipping sauces!

-Combine with garlic, smoky bacon, and a sprinkle of salt, and you’ll have a side dish that’s succulent and enticing.
+Combine with garlic, smoky bacon, and a sprinkle of salt, and you’ll have a perfect side dish that’s succulent and enticing.

 10. Green Beans

-Add a little more color to your meal with a side dish of green beans mixed with lovely shallot butter.
+Add a little more color to your meal with a simple side dish of green beans mixed with lovely shallot butter.

 Mix butter, shallots, sugar, and vinegar together in a pan, fry the shallots, and toss in your beans.